Ipstenu/varnish-debug-service/readme.txt

 Mika A. Epstein and DreamHost will not be hold accountable for any damages that will arise with the use or inability to use the materials herein, even if an authorize representative of this service has been notified, orally or written, of the possibility of such damage.
 Some jurisdiction does not allow limitations on implied warranties or limitations of liability for incidental damages, these limitations may not apply to you.

 5. Revisions and Errata

 The materials appearing on this service may include technical, typographical, or photographic errors.
-There is no promise that any of the materials in this Website are 100% accurate, complete, or current.
+There is no promise that any of the materials in this service are 100% accurate, complete, or current.
 This service may change the materials contained herein any time without notice.
 The materials will be updated for as long as the Varnish HTTP Purge plugin requires them.